mspass-team/mspass/docs/source/user_manual/memory_management.rst

-Now remember that a bag (RDD in spark) can be conceptualized as a container that is a list of data objects that doesn't necessarily fit into the memory.
+Now remember that a bag (RDD in spark) can be conceptualized as a container that is a list of data objects that doesn't necessarily fit into memory of the entire set of nodes being used, let alone a single node.
 Both dask and spark divide the container into `partitions` illustrated in the figure.
 The partition size can be as small as one data object or some larger integer less than or equal to the number of data components.
-Think of a partiton as the size of a bite the system uses to eat the elephant (the whole data set).
+Think of a partition as the size of a bite the system uses to eat the elephant (the whole data set).
 That basic understanding should help you immediately realize that the partition size relative to system memory is a critical tuning component to optimize